RGFell/Bats_California/Rbats/sampling_design2.md

 ## = "NHDFlowline"): Z-dimension discarded
 ```

-# Specific resear questions and the factors that might influence them
+# Specific research questions and the factors that might influence them

 ##1.
 Which factors affect bat occupancy in burned forest?